dyc3/senior-design/motivation.typ

 OpenTogetherTube is a website that allows users to watch videos together.
 It is a free and open source alternative to services like Watch2Gether and Kosmi.
 It is currently deployed at #link("https://opentogethertube.com")[opentogethertube.com].
 The website is built using a monolithic architecture in Node.js.
 While this was a huge boon initially for developing new features quickly, it's starting to show it's cracks.

 #figure(
-  image("figures/deployment-current.svg", width: 80%),
+  image("figures/deployment-current.svg"),
   caption: "Deployment Diagram: High level overview of the current, typical OTT production deployment" ) <Figure::deployment-current>

 #figure(
-  image("figures/components-monolith.svg", width: 80%),
+  image("figures/components-monolith.svg"),
-  caption: "Component Diagram: High level overview OTT's internal components" ) <Figure::components-monolith>
+  caption: "Component Diagram: High level overview of Monolith internal components" ) <Figure::components-monolith>

 This architecture has a few drawbacks: